BlogStudyWhat the HSC Chemistry Exam Will Look Like

 2019 Chemistry Sample Paper Sourced From NESA

-You’ll have to bring deep understanding of concepts to this one as this one cannot be won by glancing at it and knowing.
+You’ll have to bring a deep understanding of concepts to this one as this one cannot be won by glancing at it and knowing.

 Static equilibrium: The stable state of the system emerges because none of its constituents change โ€“ for this reason they stay in fixed relative amounts.